 Welcome to my site and thank you for the visit!
 Please contact me for my resumé, references, and other publicity materials.
-This website is NOT up to date as of Summer 2016, and therefore it’s best for you to contact me directly for information.
-Do feel free to peruse the site in the meantime, but please do not use any of the information here without prior approval for programs, etc. Thank you and come back soon!
+Please note this website is NOT up to date as of Summer 2016, and therefore it’s best for you to contact me directly for information.
+Feel free to peruse the site in the meantime, but please do not use any of the information here without prior approval for programs, etc. Thank you and come back soon!

 And, as a reminder, our CD of the complete Bach motets released for the 10th Anniversary of 9/11 is available HERE or at the gift shops of St. Paul’s Chapel and Trinity Wall Street.